anurag26311/network_anomally/README.md

 Consider that the time is recorded in the data.
 Next, I tried to use the interpolation method.
 However, some features are missing for the entire time period recorded.

-At Mr. Hoayek's suggestion, I divided the data into cells and realized that the data was missing because some features were not recorded in a particular cell and were not "randomly" generated.
-In each region (cell), the distribution and correlation of the values of the features are more easily observed.
+At Mr. Hoayek's suggestion, I divided the data into nodes and realized that the data was missing because some features were not recorded in a particular node and were not "randomly" generated.
+In each region (node), the distribution and correlation of the values of the features are more easily observed.
 On this basis, I was able to use the method mentioned in the previous section for the missing values.

 ### 3.1.2 Evaluation of model output